 Naturalness must come from you.
 Simple as it may seem, it does not always occur to everyone.
-Some less experienced photographers, for example, may feel more nervous when photographing, so being funny and/or natural with customers is a bit difficult at first.
-But we must focus and create a pleasant atmosphere with the couple, and to approach them sincerely.
-This is, of course, being yourself!
-You do not have to pretend, for example, that “you’re longtime friends” and fake an intimacy that does not yet exist.
-But it is extremely necessary to be friendly, pleasant, open to a really sincere friendship, be interested in the couple’s history and expectations about your work.
+Some less experienced photographers, for example, may feel nervous when taking photographs, so being funny and/or natural with clients may be a little difficult at first.
+It is very important to create a pleasant atmosphere and to approach the couple with sincerity.
+This, of course, means being you!
+You do not have to pretend, for example, that “you’re long-time friends” and fake an intimacy that does not yet exist.
+But it is extremely necessary to be friendly, pleasant, and open to developing a really sincere friendship.
+It is important to take an interest couple’s history and what their expectations are with regards to work.

 2) Love your job

-If you work by photographing people, and, therefore feelings, you should certainly enjoy dealing with people!
-It can not be labeled, but it’s hard to imagine a totally antisocial photographer taking captivating, sincere and sentimental pictures.
-More than being able to interact with your customers and make them comfortable in front of the camera, you should make clear your satisfaction with your work.
-Any discontent you have will be visible to the couple and thus it will be impossible to expect them to feel comfortable to smile.
-Yes, customers should realize your passion for what you do and, in that way, they will once again be assured that they are in good hands.
+If you make a living out of taking photographs of people, you should genuinely enjoy dealing with people!
+It’s hard to imagine a totally antisocial photographer taking captivating, sincere and sentimental pictures.
+More than being able to interact with your customers and make them comfortable in front of the camera, you should exude a sense of satisfaction and love for your work.
+Any discontent you may have, will be felt by your clients, and will make it much harder for them to produce a natural smile.
+Rest assured that when your clients feel your passion for what you do, they will know that they are in good hands!

 3) Shoot them quickly

-4) Do not force the couple to do things/poses that do not match with them
+4) Do not force the couple to do things that they do not resonate with

 5) Be yourself

 It’s no use telling jokes, unless you’re a good comedian!
-Be pleasant to the couple, but in your own way.
+Be pleasant to the couple, in your own way.
 If you are naturally a funny person, who likes to play around with situations, that’s great!
 But if you are a little quieter, that’s not a problem at all.
-The only requirement is to be friendly, natural and happy with the work you are doing, so you will certainly make your customers comfortable with you (and the camera), and the laughter from both sides will come as a result!
-Always remember: the photographer who conveys confidence and happiness in what he does creates a pleasant environment with the couple – who will smile naturally, allowing beautiful and memorable pictures!
+The only requirement is to be friendly, natural and happy with the work you are doing, so that you will make your customers comfortable with you (and the camera).
+The laughs that result will be natural, and that is what you are looking for.
+Remember, a photographer who conveys confidence and joy in what he does, will automatically create a pleasant environment with the couple.
+The result will be naturally captured beautiful and memorable pictures!